norbinto/xccelerated/01-add-user.md

 # Create a cert for the new user

-First we need to generate a
+First we need to generate an rsa key
 ```
 openssl genrsa -out bob.key 4096
 ```